Niels3RT/RTsd/README.md

 ```
 esptool -p com6 -b 460800 --before=default_reset --after=hard_reset write_flash --flash_mode dio --flash_freq 40m --flash_size 2MB 0x8000 partition-table.bin 0x1000 bootloader.bin 0x10000 trackerAP.bin
 ```

+# Preparing the micro SD-Card

+Format card with a FAT derivative, copy the contents of /sd_card/ to the card.
+The "sd_card_root_here.txt" should be in the root of the filesystem.

+Look at the .txt files in RTsd directory and adapt to your preferences.

+Go racing :)